ReDI-School/intro-java/lesson4/index.md

 Depending on the users' input the program can behave differently.
 This is a major point in programming.
 This input dependent behaviour is called control flow.

-In the following sections we will mainly present the options which we can use to implement control flow / behaviour of our program.
+In the [following sections](decision.md) we will mainly present the options which we can use to implement control flow / behaviour of our program.

 This session focuses on decision statements!
 Decision statements are tightly connected to boolean expressions (see 3 - Operators -> Exercise 2: Operators on boolean types).
 This means that we can tell our program that some code shall or shall not be executed if a boolean expression is true.

-E.g.: if the shopping cart is empty, print "There are no items in your shopping cart!"
+Example: if the shopping cart is empty, print "There are no items in your shopping cart!"

 ```java
 boolean shoppingCartIsEmpty = true;